Graphene lens: Transparent conductors

 where t is the film thickness and σ is the DC conductivity.

 A material with tunable thickness t and conductivity σ is suitable for optoelectronic applications if Rs is reasonably small.
 Graphene is such a material; the number of graphene layers that comprise the film can tune t and the inherent tunability of graphene's optical properties via doping or grating can tune sigma.
 Figure 7 shows graphene's potential relative to other known transparent conductors.

 The need for alternative transparent conductors is well documented.
-Semiconductor based transparent conductors such as doped indium oxides, zinc oxides, or tin oxides suffer from practical downfalls including rigorous processing requirements, prohibitive cost, sensitivity toward Ph, and brittle consistency.
+Semiconductor-based transparent conductors such as doped indium oxides, zinc oxides, or tin oxides suffer from practical downfalls including rigorous processing requirements, prohibitive cost, sensitivity to pH, and brittle consistency.
 However, graphene does not suffer from these shortfalls.